"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Introduction

 \section{Introduction}

-Blind and low-vision (BLV) people regularly use automated (e.g., Microsoft Seeing AI, Be My AI, TapTapSee) and human-powered (e.g., Aira, Be My Eyes) tools to understand visual information~\cite{tang2025every, alharbi2024misfitting, lee2020emerging, xie2025visual}.
-While Vision-Language Model (VLM)-based\footnote{We use ``VLMs'' to refer to tools like ChatGPT or Gemini that integrate vision language models and are colloquially known as ``AI''.
-We use ``AI'' in the survey study (Section~\ref{sec:study-1}) since participants may be unfamiliar with ``VLMs'' versus ``AI''.} image captioning research has focused on many types of content (e.g., social media photos, scenes, objects)~\cite{macleod2017understanding, mohanbabu2024contextaware, chang2024worldscribe, penuela2024investigating}, one widely-studied use case is to support BLV people in identifying products, such as packaged foods and household goods.
-As such, AI tools and their underlying VLMs are becoming more integral to how BLV people perform a variety of everyday tasks, from grocery shopping and cooking to cleaning and personal care~\cite{tang2025every, xie2025visual, alharbi2024misfitting}.
-Yet, we know little about BLV people's real-world experiences using these tools for product identification or how well VLMs accurately identify products in naturalistic images, in which objects of interest may be blurry, rotated, or out of frame.
+Blind and low-vision (BLV) people regularly use automated (e.g., Microsoft Seeing AI, Be My AI, TapTapSee) and human-powered (e.g., Aira, Be My Eyes) tools to understand visual information \cite{tang2025every, alharbi2024misfitting, lee2020emerging, xie2025visual}.
+While Vision-Language Model (VLM)-based\footnote{We use ``VLMs'' to refer to tools like ChatGPT or Gemini that integrate vision-language models and are colloquially known as ``AI''.
+We use ``AI'' in the survey study (Section~\ref{sec:study-1}) since participants may be unfamiliar with ``VLMs'' versus ``AI''.} image captioning research has focused on many types of content (e.g., social media photos, scenes, objects) \cite{macleod2017understanding, mohanbabu2024contextaware, chang2024worldscribe, gonzalezpenuela2024investigating}, one widely-studied use case is to support BLV people in identifying products, such as packaged foods and household goods.
+As such, AI tools and their underlying VLMs are becoming more integral to how BLV people perform a variety of everyday tasks, including grocery shopping, cooking, cleaning, and personal care \cite{tang2025every, xie2025visual, alharbi2024misfitting}.
+Yet, we know little about the real-world experiences of BLV people using these tools for product identification or how well VLMs accurately identify products in naturalistic images, where objects of interest may be blurry, out of frame, or rotated.